Exit interviews are interviews conducted with departing employees, just before they leave.

-- What can you say about communications within the organization/your department?
+- What can you say about communications within the organisation/your department?

 - What improvements do you think can be made to customer service and relations?

-- How would you describe the culture or 'feel' of the organization?
+- How would you describe the culture or 'feel' of the organisation?

 - What could you say about communications and relations between departments, and how these could be improved?